-The myriad of topics discussed at the 2023 AAIC Satellite Symposium highlighted the growing research efforts in Latin America, providing valuable insights into dementia biology, genetics, epidemiology, treatment, and care.
-Large research initiatives such as 10/66 DRG studies, LAC-CD, RedLat, DIAN-LatAm, and LatAm-FINGERS studies have played critical roles in promoting regional scientific exchange and fostering national and international collaborations.
-Such initiatives have provided unique insights into the etiology of AD in Latin America and paved the way toward tailored interventions suited to the needs of Latin America's diverse and culturally rich population.
+The myriad of topics discussed at the 2023 AAIC satellite symposium highlighted the growing research efforts in LatAm, providing valuable insights into dementia biology, genetics, epidemiology, treatment, and care.
+Large research initiatives, such as 10/66 DRG studies, LAC-CD, RedLat, DIAN-LatAm, and LatAm-FINGERS studies, have played critical roles in promoting regional scientific exchange and fostering national and international collaborations.
+Such initiatives have provided unique insights into the etiology of AD in LatAm and paved the way toward tailored interventions suited to the needs of LatAm's diverse and culturally rich populations.
 Furthermore, genetic studies conducted in the region have significantly enriched our understanding of the variation and complexity of dementia risk and resilience factors and the importance of genetic ancestry.
 These findings hold the promise of global translatability, offering hope for developing effective preventive or treatment strategies for dementia.